MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-setup-provisioning.md

 ### [Create an Azure Subscription](https://azure.microsoft.com/get-started)

 Please create a new Azure subscription for the distribution previews.
-If your organization already using Azure, this could be a separate subscription under the same tenant id.
+If your organization already has an Azure account, this can be a separate subscription under the same tenant id.
 If you start from scratch, for example “create Azure free account”, the subscription will be created under a new tenant id.

 ### [Create an Azure Storage Account](https://docs.microsoft.com/azure/storage/common/storage-quickstart-create-account?tabs=portal)